Watching the Milky Way at Mount Rainier. Brie Hawkins/Hawkins Photography

 For families who are looking for more adventure, consider attending an event at one of our national parks or monuments.
 At Hurricane Ridge, you can join a star party or full moon night hike with the Olympia Astronomical Society (OAS).

-Star parties happen in July and August around the new moon; check the OAS calendar for details.
+Star parties happen in summer around the new moon; check the OAS calendar for details.

 Families who enjoy backpacking will find even more places to be away from city lights.